Muhanad-husn/sociorag/docs/phase7_implementation_summary.md

 # Phase 7 Implementation Summary

 ## Overview
-Phase 7 successfully implements a modern, fast, and offline-capable front-end for the SocioGraph project using Preact + Tailwind CSS.
+Phase 7 successfully implements a modern, fast, and offline-capable front-end for the SocioRAG project using Preact + Tailwind CSS.
 The implementation provides a complete user interface that consumes the Phase 6 API with real-time streaming capabilities and full internationalization support.

 ## 🎯 Objectives Achieved